wolfspace099/rw-v6/README.md

 # Clone the repo
 git clone https://github.com/wolfspace099/rw-v6

-# Navigate into the folder
+# Cd into the folder
 cd rw-v6

+# Install PHP and it's dependencies
+sudo apt install php

+# Fill in the two xml files needed for the newsletter and registering
+sudo nano(or vim) sqlconfig.xml
+sudo nano(or vim) sqlconfig2.xml
 ```

 Change the repo how you want, its open to changes with the lisence.